ClawmanCat/SymbolGenerator/README.md

 - `-verbose`:   if provided, logs additional information, like the number of symbols per TU and whether or not cached symbols were used.
 - `-trace`:     if provided, logs even more information, like the reason for each symbol's inclusion or exclusion.
 - `-j`:         if provided, the number of threads used to process objects.
 Defaults to number of threads of the current device.
-- `-ordinal`:   if provided, symbols are exported by ordinal instead of by name.
-Use this option to reduce the size of the DLL.
+- `-ordinal`:   if provided, symbols are exported by ordinal instead of by name and marked with `NONAME`.

 The `-lib`, `-i` and `-o` parameters are required.
 All other parameters are optional (Although you should provide at least one to match anything).
 Note that "namespace" for the purpose of this parser refers to any scope object.
 E.g. for nested classes, the parent class will show as part of the namespace.